dbvimpec/dsc-v3-tableau-data-visualization-introduction/README.md

-# Table Visualizations - Introduction
+# Tableau Visualizations - Introduction

 ## Introduction
 Data visualization is the process of representing data in a visual format.
 The goal of data visualization is to communicate complex information in a clear and concise manner, making it easier to understand and interpret.
 Effective data visualization is an essential tool for anyone working with data, from researchers to business analysts.